 What happens if I need to cancel my booking?

-If you have met with your dog carer and feel that the carer we have selected for you is unsuitable, we can introduce you to another carer or, if you prefer, you will receive a full refund of your deposit.
-The refund is only valid if you inform us of your dissatisfaction within three days of meeting your carer.
+If you have met with your dog carer and feel that the carer we have selected for you is unsuitable, we can introduce you to another carer or, if you prefer, you will receive a refund of your deposit*.
+You must inform us of your dissatisfaction within three days of meeting your carer.

-If you need to cancel for any other reason, you will not receive a refund of the deposit paid.
+If you need to cancel for any other reason, your deposit is non-refundable*.